nus-dbdesign-group22/realisticdata/example/README.md

 There are two main sections of the input file: `schema` and `dependencies`.
 Sections are denoted by the line `section:schema` or `section:dependencies` at the beginning of each section. `schema` section defines the table names, as well as field names, types, and other requirements for each fields. `dependencies` section defines any functional dependencies or multi-valued dependencies that are not reflected in the schema section.
 Every input file must include at least the `schema` section. `dependencies` section is optional.

+Please see file `example/input_full.txt` for an almost-complete example of each and every option below.

 ## I. Schema section

 ### Tables